fastmap-io/fastmap/README.md

 ### Limitations
+1. This is for Python 3.5+.
+Python 2 is not supported.
 1. Fastmap.io is a prepaid service.
 You must have credits in your fastmap.io account to take advantage of the cloud functionality.
-2. Code which utilizes the network and the filesystem are not supported.
+1. Code which utilizes the network and the filesystem are not supported.
 For security, on the cloud, we isolate your code in a sandbox.
-3. Our sandbox is limited to 1GB of memory.
+1. Our sandbox is limited to 1GB of memory.
 In practice, your code's memory limit will be slightly lower.